 Texas Woman’s University (TWU or University) is committed to a safe academic and working environment free from sexual misconduct.
 TWU will not tolerate any act of sexual misconduct.
-Please see our page on reporting sexual violence for more information.
+Please see our information below on reporting sexual violence for more information.
 We are here to help.

 For a complete copy of the University’s policies governing sexual misconduct visit:

 If you have been impacted by violence, you are not alone.
 There are resources and services available to help.
-This book will discuss your rights, reporting options, investigation/adjudication process, and resources.
+Our Sexual Violence Resource Book will provide more information regarding your rights, reporting options, investigation/adjudication process and resources.
 If you have any questions, please reach out to the Director of Civility & Community Standards/Title IX Coordinator at TitleIX@twu.edu.
 We are here to help.